Itras500/Athalon_Foundry/README.md

 ## Overview.

-An implementation of the Call of Cthulhu 7th Edition game system for [Foundry Virtual Tabletop](http://foundryvtt.com).
+An implementation of the Athalon game system for [Foundry Virtual Tabletop](http://foundryvtt.com).
 This provides sheets and system in addition to some compendiums as examples.

 If you have any suggestions or feedback, please visit us on Discord in the `#chaosium` channel on the [Foundry Discord Server](discord.gg/foundryvtt), or see: [CONTRIBUTING](https://github.com/Miskatonic-Investigative-Society/CoC7-FoundryVTT/blob/develop/.github/CONTRIBUTING.md)